Taicanium/CCSim/README.md

 Long and short: Run the script, answer the prompts, and in response to "Data > " you may type "random" or give the name of a text file with country data in it.
 See 'File Format' for a description of the required format.

 Side note: If you have a Linux system, I highly recommend using the custom interpreter (TREPL) bundled with the Torch project (https://github.com/torch/torch7).
-Simply having the libraries installed via Torch may reduce runtime of this script as drastically as from several minutes to several seconds.
+Simply having the libraries bundled with Torch may reduce runtime of this script as dramatically as from several minutes to several seconds.

 # File Format
 As an alternative to randomly generated data, CCSim supports the use of a text file with predetermined country data to use as a base for its simulation (which remains random). monarchies.txt is a file included with this repository that provides predetermined data on the monarchies of England, France, Belgium, Denmark, and Japan, up to the year 2094 based on assumptions of the futures of those countries to that point.
 If the user wishes to write their own data file, the required data format is as follows: